Years ago one of my eighth-grade students asked me what a

 If a man wanted to have sex with his slaves, the L

 Yeah, these facts tend to shock Christians.
-Mostly ’cause so many preachers like to insist our society “return to the biblical standard of marriage.”
+Mostly ’cause so many preachers like to say our society oughta “return to the biblical standard of marriage.”
 Apparently they have no clue what the biblical standards look like; they just assume it looks like old-timey courtship, engagement, and non-marital sexual activity.
-And whenever they read the bible, they try to interpret it in light of their worldview.
+And whenever they read the bible, they try to interpret it in light of their 18th-century worldview.
 Not the worldview the patriarchs actually had.

 You’ll even see these bowdlerized redefinitions leak into Christian reference materials.

-Adultery. […] This root represents “sexual intercourse with the wife or betrothed of another man.”
+ADULTERY. […] This root represents “sexual intercourse with the wife or betrothed of another man.”
 Our word should be compared with zaná, illicit heterosexual relations but not necessarily in violation of the marriage vow, and the noun nakriyya, a foreign woman who was generally in a lowered social position and in

-Prov 5:20; 6:24 , e.g., obviously a practitioner of harlotry (cf.RSV ). […]Concubine.
+Prov 5:20; 6:24 , e.g., obviously a practitioner of harlotry (cf.RSV ). […]CONCUBINE.
 The Hebrew equivalent of Greek pallakís and Latin pellex.
 A concubine was a true wife, though of secondary rank.
 This is indicated, for example, by the references to a concubine’s “husband,”

 Jg 19.3 the “father-in-law,”Jg 19.4 “son-in-law.”Jg 19.5 Thus, the concubine was not a kept mistress, and did not cohabit with a man unless married to him.
 The institution itself is an offshoot of polygamy.